 On January 4, 2019 the Company entered into a loan agreement with Matlock Farms Ltd., a company controlled by Aaron Matlock, a director of the Company.
+(See also Note 21 which discusses subsequent to May 31, 2022, the Company converted the related party loan to a royalty.)
 The loan has a principal amount of \$5,000,000 and carried an interest rate of 14.8% for a term of four years.
 Interest accrued for the first two years, and commencing in the third year, the Company will be required to make blended payments comprised of principal and interest.

-Under the terms of the loan agreement, \$650,000 of the \$5,000,000 remained in an escrow account as security for certain third-party debts with Matlock Farms Ltd. The loan is secured by a general security agreement over Bul River assets pledged.
+Under the terms of the loan agreement, \$650,000 of the \$5,000,000 remained in an escrow account as security for certain third-party debts with Matlock Farms Ltd. The loan is secured by a general security agreement over Bull River assets pledged.
 During 2021, \$141,278 was used as payment of loan.

-On January 12, 2021 the company renegotiated loan terms, effective January 19th, 2021, the interest rate was reduced to 10% for the balance of the loan. \$780,000 of accrued interest was settled with the issuance of 6,500,000 common shares.
+On January 12, 2021 the Company renegotiated loan terms, effective January 19th, 2021, the interest rate was reduced to 10% for the balance of the loan. \$780,000 of accrued interest was settled with the issuance of 6,500,000 common shares.
 A \$323,920 modification gain was recorded on completion of this transaction.